The paperback and the ebook are the two faces of self-publishing.

 Yet although it is still one of the two faces of self-publishing, many authors ignore the book.

-Oddly enough, Amazon is one of the companies that can make a book happen quickly, easily and cheaply via their Createspace print on demand subsidiary.
+Oddly enough, Amazon is one of the companies that can make a book happen quickly, easily and cheaply via its Createspace print on demand subsidiary, or more recently, now publishing paperbacks directly from the KDP (Kindle Direct Publishing) dashboard.

 There are other companies such as Lulu who can offer the same service, but what is fascinating about Amazon’s Createspace is that unlike their KDP wing, it can distribute a self-published title to almost every bookstore, library or online bookstore in the world.